Thailand · tool

 Fine dining restaurants, tasting menus, international cuisine, hotel dining.

-Private car hire, airport transfers, premium taxi services.
+Private car with driver for day trips, airport transfers, premium Grab services.

-Private guided tours, spa treatments, exclusive workshops, hot air balloon rides.
+Private guided tours, hot air balloon rides, exclusive cultural experiences, spa packages.

 Destination-specific money tips

 - •Bargaining is expected in markets, but do so politely and with a smile.
-Don't haggle over small amounts.
+Don't bargain for food or in fixed-price shops.